genghisjahn/my-website/articles/no_hitter_1.md

 That's it.
 Check BA and OBP.
 If say, [**Hu's on first**](http://cdn2.sbnation.com/imported_assets/983249/405694_178315385608995_100002916031264_290280_582254303_n_medium.jpg) and the next player gets out there's a 10% both players are out.

 How many no-hitters does my simulation come up with?
 I've run it a bunch of times and the range is usually between 98 and 115 in a 150 years of seasons.
 What this tells us is the pitcher has a big impact on how often a no hitter happens.
 That was _obvious_ before I ran the model.
 But it does quantify for me _how much_ of an impact the pitcher has in this situation.
-I now know that a pitchers ability more than doubles the chances of a no hitter over and above the ability of the hitters on the other team.
+I now know that a pitcher's ability more than doubles the chances of a no hitter over and above the ability of the hitters on the other team.
 Well, I think I know that.
 Baseball in general is hard.
 No hitters are harder and statistics are more difficult yet.
-Here's my code if you want to yell at me about it: https://github.com/genghisjahn/baseball_nohit
+Here's my code if you want to yell at me about it: [baseball_nohit](https://github.com/genghisjahn/baseball_nohit/blob/main/main.go).

 Some interesting notes on no-hitters in baseball: